Our Team

 Ari is a queer, non-binary Korean adoptee, settler, and writer who is humbled to walk alongside individuals on their healing journeys.
 They have been involved in anti-violence work for over ten years in paid and volunteer roles and for many additional years in community.

 Ari was born on Jeju Island, South Korea, and raised on the traditional and unceded territory of the Katzie and Kwantlen nations.
 Their academic background is in law, gender studies, and English literature.
-Prior to SVPRO, Ari worked at WAVAW Rape Crisis Centre supporting trans, gender diverse, and 2-Spirit individuals who have experienced sexual violence.
+Prior to SVPRO, Ari worked at Salal Sexual Violence Support Centre supporting trans, gender diverse, and 2-Spirit individuals who had experienced sexual violence.
 In this role, they were a part of an organizational and sector-wide shift to increase access and safety for gender diverse individuals seeking support services.

 Ari has also acted as an advocate in the Downtown Eastside, a legal researcher, and a board member with Ishtar Transition Housing Society.
 As part of an intervenor coalition of anti-violence organizations, they had the opportunity to provide legal support in a strategic litigation case at the Supreme Court of Canada.

 Anti-oppression, decolonization, and collective liberation are core values for Ari, and they are grateful to ground their work and life in these frameworks.
 In their spare time, Ari loves to solo hike and camp, write short fiction, and brainstorm and then procrastinate working on creative projects.
-They are a published poet and happiest nerding out while choosing books for friends and family that they think they’ll love.
+When not at work or in the woods, you can find them searching for backroads on their motorcycle, Tiny.

 Ariana Barer, Educator